By Steve Brauning

-An industry sector perhaps untapped by 1/48 scale modelers, is the "O" gauge model railroad industry, which supplies a bewildering array of accessories that can be used to fit dioramas.
+An industry sector somewhat untapped by 1/48 scale modelers, is the "O" gauge model railroad industry, which supplies a bewildering array of accessories that fit dioramas.
 Even though they are not normally associated with scale aircraft or armor modeling, they are an excellent source of appropriate scaled items that no one else has.
 One can find all kinds of terrain, trees, figures, equipment, and even buildings that compliment airbase or other scenes.

 Above is an example of model railroading accessories used on a 1/48 scale diorama with aircraft and vehicles: the house and various fixtures pictured here (from “Best of Both Worlds” Diorama )